Passage of Fortín Island

 The Passage of Fortín Island consisted of the transposition carried out by a naval division of the Imperial Brazilian Navy - consisting of the ironclads Bahia and Silvado, and the monitor Alagoas - against a Paraguayan fortified position located near the Fortress of Humaitá called Fortín Island, on the banks of the Paraguay River, on 24 July 1868, during the Paraguayan War.
 The passage was successfully completed, even under fire from the fortifications.
 At night, the Paraguayans left Fortín Island to Acayuazá and Isla Poí.

 Background

 The Tebicuary River flows into the Paraguay River.
 The Paraguayans built fortifications near the mouth of the Tebicuary to prevent the entry of Brazilian ships and, consequently, to prevent the capture of Paraguayan steamers that were located there and from the camp of San Fernando, which bordered the Tebicuary.
 The batteries of these fortifications consisted of seven eight-inch and two 32-pounder guns and, about 2,000 yards away, a barracks with two eight-inch and three 32-pounder guns, in addition to two rifled 32-pounder howitzers in order to prevent attempts to disembark in the region.

+This position also kept allied forces from steaming up the Paraguay River and reaching the Paraguayan capital, Asunción.
+The British engineer Thompson, who served as an officer in the Paraguayan Army, narrates how, from late 1867 onwards, the position was fortified under his direction.

+According to Hooker, the ironclads Bahia, Alagoas, Barroso and Rio Grande had already unsuccessfully attacked the batteries on the Tebicuary on the 10th of June.
+This event paved the way for the actions of the 23rd and 24th of July, given the inability of the Brazilian warships to completely silence the Paraguayan guns.
+At this phase of the war, the freedom of movement of these ships was almost complete, and "every morning" they would steam upriver towards the Paraguayan positions to engage them, returning before nightfall.